 Alternatively, you can enable the Windows Defender Remote Credential Guard on the remote server using the same steps we used for enabling Restricted Admin Mode above.
 To do this, Open Registry Editor on the remote host, and enable Restricted Admin and Windows Defender Remote Credential Guard:

-Navigate t the
+Navigate to the path below

-HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Lsa.
 Add a new DWORD value named

 DisableRestrictedAdmin.
 To turn on Restricted Admin and Windows Defender Remote Credential Guard, set the value of this registry setting to 0 to turn on Windows Defender Remote Credential Guard.